stratisproject/electrum-server/HOWTO.md

 Python libraries.
 Python 2.7 is the minimum supported version.

-**Hardware.** The lightest setup is a pruning server with diskspace requirements of about 5 GB for the Electrum database (February 2016).
-However note that you also need to run stratisd and keep a copy of the full blockchain, which is roughly 6 GB (February 2016).
+**Hardware.** The lightest setup is a pruning server with diskspace requirements of about 100MB for the Electrum database (January 2017).
+However note that you also need to run stratisd and keep a copy of the full blockchain, which is roughly 100 MB (January 2017).
 Ideally you have a machine with 4 GB of RAM and an equal amount of swap.
 If you have ~2 GB of RAM make sure you limit stratisd to 8 concurrent connections by disabling incoming connections. electrum-stratis-server may bail-out on you from time to time with less than 2 GB of RAM, so you might have to